wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

 ## Review Sample Dashboards and Metrics

 Your Wavefront instance includes a set of introductory dashboards built using the sample metrics.
-We'll start by reviewing some of these dashboards and metrics.
+Let's get started by reviewing some of these dashboards and metrics.

 1. Log into Wavefront.
-The Intro:Home dashboard displays.
-Review the dashboard contents.
+For many users the Intro:Home dashboard displays by default.
+If so, review the dashboard contents now.
-1. Select **Dashboards > All Dashboards**.
+1. To get further acquainted with Wavefront basics, we'll look at a few other Wavefront dashboards.
+Select **Dashboards > All Dashboards**.
 1. In the Tag Paths section of the filter bar on the left, expand the **wavefront** node and click the **wavefront.tutorial** tag.
 1. Click each dashboard and review:
+  - Intro: Home - (if you didn't already review it in step 1.)
-  - Intro: Getting Started with Wavefront Query Language
+  - Intro: Getting Started with Wavefront Query Language - gives an overview of how to construct metrics queries.
-  - Intro: Dashboard Basics: Chart Types
+  - Intro: Dashboard Basics: Chart Types - describes the different ways of displaying metrics.

 1. The introductory dashboards all use sample metrics.
-View the sample metrics:
+You can explore any metrics in Wavefront, including the **~sample.** metrics, using t:
     1. Select **Browse > Metrics**.
-    1. In the Metrics field type **sample**.
+    1. In the Metrics field, type **sample**.
 Click the **~sample.** folder.
 The sample metrics categories display:

        ![sample_metrics](images/sample_metrics.png)

     1. Optionally click into a folder and keep clicking until you see a bar chart icon <i class="fa fa-bar-chart"/> representing a metric.
+This is a quick default view of that metric.
+In the next section we will see how to create your own charts for metrics.
     1. Click the icon to display a chart of the metric.

 ## Create Dashboards and Charts